A family-focused long-term care residence

 The Insleys were fortunate that they were able to bring Aaron home to give him more individualized care in a more natural setting and provide stimulation through home care therapies.
 Very few families are able to do this, and the housing options for long-term care for these young adults are scarce and largely in inappropriate settings.

-Granite House is the realization of the dream of Tom, Carol and Anna, who with friends and supporters are working to create a home where young adults like Aaron can live in a family style setting built to support their specific diagnosis.
+Granite House is the realization of the dream of Tom, Carol and Anna, who with friends and supporters have worked to create a home where young adults like Aaron can live in a family style setting built to support their specific diagnosis.
 Their vision includes providing education, resources and supports to families, caregivers and the community.